5 Reasons Guys Find Blood When Wiping (and What to Do About It)

 As you can see, there are many possible causes for finding blood when you wipe—some more concerning than others.
 We’ve worked hard to earn a reputation as subject matter experts on butt stuff.
 But we’ll leave the official medical diagnoses to the people in the white coats.

 Luckily, the fresh life doesn’t require a prescription.
-So grab a pack of wipes and save your ass from the scourge of blood-inducing toilet paper.
+So grab a pack of DUDE Wipes and save your ass from the scourge of blood-inducing toilet paper.